 like it has done my family

-That bubble has thankfully long since been deconstructed through life experiences and just plain growing up.
+That creamy, pink bubble has thankfully long since been deconstructed through life experiences and just plain growing up.
 My world is a little more whole and a little less partial.
-Now I’m trying to figure out how to give my little girl pink smoothies with cute straws in even cuter glasses.
+Now I’m trying to figure out how to give my little girl copycat pink Angel Food smoothies, just like the ones from my Smoothie King days, with cute straws but in even cuter glasses.
 And love her more than tomorrow’s uncertainty.
 But also teach her there’s another shade of pink.
 A shade that’s just as real and important, if not more.
 A shade that probably needs a little extra love that she’ll hopefully have stored in her reserves.
-I say this often but rarely live it out—to whom much is given, much is expected.
-I guess that’s really what I want to teach her.
-My good friend Kelsey also says—we teach the things we need to learn the most.
-Point taken.

 • Under the weather?
 Break open an echinacea tablet into your smoothie as you add the other powders.